trent-gill/new-student-advising/README.md

 **Work Website:** https://www.brandonu.ca/academic-advising/

-This website compiles and showcases some of the advising tools, resources, and projects that I have been involved with in my capacity.
+This website compiles and showcases some of the advising tools, resources, and projects that I have been involved with at Student Services.
 Use the left menu to navigate to to different sections.

 **Credit:** This GitHub repository is hosted on Github Pages.
 The template was forked from the [Advanced JS Syllabus](https://github.com/advanced-js/syllabus) by Aidan Feldman.